-Then in August 2017, the country was again devastated by another disaster – a mudslide – that claimed over 500 lives and over 6,000 families displaced from their communities and living in temporary shelters.
+Then, in August 2017, the country was again devastated by another disaster – a mudslide – that claimed over 500 lives and over 6,000 families became displaced from their communities, living in temporary shelters.

 These crises have had a devastating impact on everything from livelihoods to maternal and infant mortality – and VSO has been working to strengthen infrastructure and services ever since.

 Doctors for Development project supported medical assessment of 13,369 patients.

 Reported incidents of gender-based violence (GBV) have halved in Kenema District.